 - Story-Breaker Team-Up: Angel Summoner and BMX Bandit are a parody of this trope.
 They Fight Crime!.

-- Sudden Death: How ties are broken in NumberWang, literally.
+- How ties are broken in NumberWang, literally.
 First one to die wins.

 - One edition of The Quiz Broadcast also goes to a sudden death round, at which point one of the contestants immediately keels over.
 If he were on Numberwang, that would've been a victory, but The Quiz Broadcast evidently operates under different rules.

 - Sudden Downer Ending: The very last episode of the last series ends with a surprisingly touching sketch about a senile Sherlock Holmes, who reveals he knows all too well what is happening to him.
-It also offers us a moment of He Really Can Act for both Mitchell and Webb.
 For a show built around frequently insincere, cynical Black Comedy and Surreal Humour, to have a moment of genuine pathos cap the series off works surprisingly well.
 Consider also that this is a Sketch Comedy we're talking about, not a Sitcom.
 It is rare - if not unprecedented - to see sketch comedy showrunners decide to finish off their run with a moment of genuine drama.

 - Super-Powered Robot Meter Maids: Colosson, the robot with the job of determining whether or not something is Numberwang, was given mobility and laser cannons.
 This was apparently the result of the scientists who were creating him wondering late in development whether he could be used for the war effort.
 Because this didn't change what they used him for, it achieved nothing but creating a problem when he decides to take over the world.
 Maybe he was designed by Doctor Death?
 He does have trouble spotting the Potential Applications of laser cannon...

 - Superpower Lottery: Angel Summoner and the BMX Bandit.